 There is a choice of two routes.
-The shorter Flyer covers 93km and involves 1100m of climbing.
-It follows a meandering course around the North Downs and Surrey Hills.
-The longer Flyer Challenge covers 161km (100 miles) and involves 1800m of climbing.
-This route takes riders down to Amberley in West Sussex and then returns along quiet country lanes.
+The shorter Flyer covers 90km and involves 1100m of climbing.
+It follows a meandering, quiet, course around the North Downs and Surrey Hills.
+The longer Flyer Challenge covers 162km (100 miles) and involves 1900m of climbing.
+This route takes riders along quiet country lanes, down to Amberley in West Sussex and back through lovely places such as Rudgwick and Peaslake in the Surrey Hills.
 Both routes are challenging and take in local climbs including Staple Lane, Pitch Hill and Combe Bottom.
 The routes are available below in electronic form .
 Riders are strongly advised to download these to a portable navigation device if they can.
 From time to time events are sabotaged by direction signs being removed.
 We would hate anyone's enjoyment of the day being ruined should this happen.

 The rides start and finish at Cobham Village Hall, Lushington Dr, Cobham KT11 2LU.
 We encourage cyclists, where practicable, to take public transport to the event or cycle.
-There is, however, plentiful car parking space at Holly Hedge car park just around the corner – it's huge and usually empty and there is no parking charge on Sundays.
+There is, however, plentiful car parking space at Holly Hedge car park just around the corner from the village hall – it's huge and usually empty and there is no parking charge on Sundays.

-Riders can register from 0745 and will set off in groups of 20 cyclists from 0800 onwards.
+Riders can register from 0745 on May 10th and will set off in groups of 20 cyclists from 0815 onwards.
+The latest time that riders can set off is 0930.
 Tea, coffee, and biscuits will be available at registration.

 The routes will be marked by signs which have black arrows on a yellow background attached to telegraph poles, road signs etc. There will be additional warning signs at key points of the course.
 Club members will be acting as marshals at the course divide in Hydestile and at important road junctions.
 The role of the marshals is to give direction and to warn of potential hazards.
 They are not there to say whether or not it is safe to proceed.
 That is a decision which riders need to take for themselves.

-There will be fully stocked feed stations at Lodsworth (long route only) and Ellens Green (long and short routes) and a selection of homemade sandwiches and cakes along with tea, coffee and soft drinks will be provided at the finish.
+There will be fully stocked feed stations at Lodsworth (long route only) and Ellens Green (long and short routes) and a selection of homemade sandwiches and cakes along with tea, coffee and soft drinks will be provided at the finish at Cobham Village Hall.